Occupational Therapy for Cerebral Palsy Explained

 Occupational Therapy at Home

-Families can support their child’s occupational therapy by helping practice new skills at home.
+Families can support their child’s occupational therapy by helping them practice new skills at home.
 Occupational therapists will make recommendations on how to continue therapy in the home to help guide parents.

 Financial Compensation for Occupational Therapy for Cerebral Palsy